-Intravenous sedation is when a sedative is injected into your bloodstream (through a vein) in your arm or hand through a small plastic tube (also called a cannula), to relax you.
+Intravenous sedation is when a sedative to relax you is injected into your bloodstream using a small plastic tube (also called a cannula) usually placed in a vein in your arm or hand.

 Sedationists are trained to give the right amount of sedative and manage any side effects.
-Your sedationist will stay with you all the time during your treatment and monitor your breathing and oxygen levels.
+Your sedationist will stay with you during your treatment and monitor your breathing and oxygen levels.